Rayraegah/tsgl/README.md

-import 'babel-polyfill' // polyfill `Symbol` and `Map` import * as React from 'react' import { View, Text } from 'react-native' import { query, types } from 'tsgql'
+import 'babel-polyfill' // polyfill `Symbol` and `Map` import * as React from 'react' import { View, Text } from 'react-native' import { query, types } from 'tsxgql'

 const queryString = query({
     getUser: {